 Micronappa and Microsuede

-Both these fabrics are high quality micro-fibres made from ultra-fine polyester or nylon fibres.
+Both these vegan leathers are high quality micro-fibres made from ultra-fine polyester or nylon fibres.
 Micronappa is similar to nappa leather whilst Microsuede is similar to suede.
 Both fabrics are breathable, soft to touch, long-lasting, waterproof and easy to clean.
-Noah and MESA Shoes are examples of several brands making great use of both fabrics in their collections.
+Noah and MESA Shoes are examples of brands making great use of both fabrics in their collections.

 Most of our brands use recycled PU and other recycled plastics such as PET (made from plastic bottles) in place of virgin PU and polyester – either in part or completely.
 These include Hemincuff, MESA Shoes, and Hozen (over 90% of their 2020 collection is made from recycled materials).
 The new collection by Collection & Co is also made of 100% upcycled plastics.
 Additionally, many brands use recycled plastics for their linings, including Alkeme Atelier, Osier and Lo.